alcatraz/Alcatraz/CONTRIBUTING.md

 - Alcatraz uses autolayout; position UI elements using constraints and avoid ambiguities that lead to many system-defined constraints
 - Always rebase on latest master before making changes to the `xib`; this reduces the amount of conflicts within the file

+## Logging

+Output for development and crash reports can be obtained via running `tail -f /var/log/system.log`, and is a helpful addition to issue submissions.